Product

 Hacking @ StartupWeekendCluj

-Last year we participated in the global hackathon organized by Koding.com at HackSummit.
+Last year we participated in the global hackathon organised by Koding.com at HackSummit.

 We really had a great time there and we wanted to participate this year as well, but sadly they did not continue with the event.
 It's a big shame.